Please confirm topic selection

 • inclusion of C5-6 and/or C6-7 into the fusion construct

-• highest liklihood of developing ASD
+• highest likelihood of developing ASD

-• place anterior plate >5 mm from the adjacent level
+• place anterior plate >5 mm from the adjacent level reduces the risk of adjacent level ossification

 • including >3 levels has a reduced risk of developing further ASD